naorye/web-dev-easy-src/source/_posts/2013-08-05-pages-slider-with-javascript-and-css.markdown

 .slider .content { position: relative; }
 .slider .content .page { float: left; }
 ```
 This CSS is mandatory in order to give our slider the correct appearance.
 In addition, we have to style the pages.
-Their style is not mandatory for the plugin behavior and its only purpose is to make the pages look nice.
+Their style is not mandatory for the plugin behavior and it's only purpose is to make the pages look nice.
 ```css Pages style
 .page {
     width: 300px;